magefree/mage/readme.md

 Here you can find a log of the latest changes: [Release changes] (http://github.com/magefree/mage/wiki/Release-changes)

-(looke here for more in detail description what to do: http://www.slightlymagic.net/forum/viewtopic.php?f=70&t=13632)
+(look here for more in detail description what to do: http://www.slightlymagic.net/forum/viewtopic.php?f=70&t=13632)

 ## Developer